RosePKent/PassionflowerEssay/README.md

 ### Passionflowers Under Cultivation

 Passionflowers have seduced bees and gardeners alike: the vigorous climbers have been adopted into cultivation in European gardens as striking, curious, and strange representations of South America’s tropical forests.
 The allure of the passionflower to the gardener is represented in Asa B. Strong’s *American Flora* (1846–1850), where the plant is described as "the produce of South America and the West Indies, where the dense forests are filled with their numerous species, climbing over shrubs and trees, and bearing flowers of the most curious form of striking beauty."[^46]
-**#DEPOSITORY IMAGE**<param ve-image
-	   url=""
-       caption="*The Blue Passion-flower *climbing a pillar, from Robert Thornton’s *Temple of Flora* (1799).
+**INSERT **REPOSITORY IMAGE: "*The Blue Passion-flower *climbing a pillar, from Robert Thornton’s *Temple of Flora* (1799).
 Contrast this with Heade’s depictions of the flower.
 Here, the rainforest habitat is replaced by stone pillars in a distinctly European (garden) setting.
-The plants of the New World are moved into a Classical setting" description="Dumbarton Oaks"
+The plants of the New World are moved into a Classical setting"
-       fit="contain">

 The artificial cultivation of these far-away rainforests, and the lush exoticism they came to represent, was often achieved under glass in hothouses, or stoves, and heated greenhouses.
 As one nineteenth-century periodical writes, passionflowers "attain greatest perfection planted out into good soil, in a hot-house, where its branches can be trained around a pillar, or under the roof, or over any trellis."[^47] In another publication, readers are encouraged to "allow the blooming shoots to hang about in festoons."[^48] The addition of tropical climbers to the hothouse made "the walls themselves constitute an extensive and eccentric garden."[^49] These jungles under glass were intended to recreate the heat and humidity of tropical forests in lavish microcosm.